Painting New Shiplap In 4 Easy Steps

 Next, you’re ready for the final coat of paint!
 Your boards might look rough at this point but they’re about to look incredible.
 There are there different ways you can paint your shiplap at this point.
 I’ve laid out instructions for each method below.

-Both options will give you a great finish.
 I painted our green bathroom shiplap with a roller and brush, and was able to get a smooth finish.
-I painted in small sections with a brush, and then used a saturated roller to lightly go over all the brush marks.
+I painted in small sections with a brush, and then used a saturated foam roller to lightly go over all the brush marks.
 You can also use the roller directly.
 Just be careful to not use too much paint in the roller because it will create drips.

 The trick to not getting brush marks is to not back-brush!
 Only go over a section once or twice.
 The more you back-brush, the higher chance of getting brush marks in the end.
 Use light paint coats for the best finish.